AlexEMG/DLC-Cajal-Course/content/Day4_DLC2Action.md

 ## Using DLC2Action on an example labeled dataset

-We prepared Jupyter Notebooks for going through an example dataset from the Sturman et al.{cite}`sturman2020deep`.
+We prepared Jupyter Notebooks for going through an example dataset from Sturman et al. {cite}`Sturman2020`.

 You can find the Notebook <a href="https://github.com/AlexEMG/DLC2action/blob/master/examples/minimal_notebook.ipynb" target="_blank">here</a>